takkun-mint/FallGuysTools/README.md

     *1 Please note that adjustments to the functionality of the Vaulted round are still being made.
 This is a tentative update. <br>
     We will be updating more frequently over the next few days and will respond as needed.
 There are some changes that are not currently mentioned in these patch notes. <br>
     However, we will continue to debug this one as well, as it too is not fully functional.
 Thank you for your continued support of Fall Guys Tools. <br>

+  ○ 2.2.00 <br>
+    ・ When Fall Guys crashes or otherwise terminates abnormally, if stage information was selected in TextA or B, the display will now disappear. <br>
+    ・ If stage information was selected in TextA and B, the display of the previous round is now turned off just before the first round begins. <br>
+    ・ Fixed an issue where the tool's statistics (playing time, display of lines of logs read) were not displayed immediately after starting Fall Guys. <br>
+    ・ Fixed an issue where the tool would not confirm updates after leaving a show before the reward was confirmed or after the game ended in a custom match. <br>
+    ・ We have taken additional measures to address the issue of LAPTIME not working properly in some stages.
+(Still incomplete.) <br>
+    ・ Stage information is now automatically obtained at the time of update confirmation. <br>
+      (The tool will freeze for a period of time, but this is normal.
+This allows you to modify and add stage information in real time.) <br>
+    ・ If "Stage Information" was selected in TextA and B, various localized stage names are now displayed. <br>
+    ・ Clear borders are now displayed in all but a few rounds in Squad mode. <br>
+    ・ Color-coding in SquadList according to score and qualify borders. <br>
+    ・ PlayerList is now color-coded when a player is in the elimination zone during a point-getting round. <br>
+    ・ A surprise mark is now displayed when a player is in the elimination zone in a point-getting round. <br>
+    ・ Fixed a problem with PlayerList and SquadList sometimes updating on their own. <br>
+    ・ Fixed a problem in SquadList where my team was not centered on the screen. <br>
+    ・ PlayerList and SquadList can now be resized.
+(It will return to the original size after restarting.) <br>
+    ・ Tool statistics now show the time the stage database was checked. <br>
+    ・ The size of the external display timer can now be changed.
+It can now be used in windowed mode, etc. <br>
+    ・ The items on the settings screen have been changed.
+The timer volume will be available soon. <br>